mWater/mwater-visualization/README.md

 ## Principles

 * In design, things must be valid or null.
 Design can be incomplete but not invalid
-* After any change design is cleaned
+* After any change design is cleaned before being stored
+* Stored design is always cleaned before being edited or displayed

 ## Layout